Common law: Common law adjudication

 In a common law jurisdiction, several stages of research and analysis are required to determine "what the law is" in a given situation.
 First, one must ascertain the facts.
 Then, one must locate any relevant statutes and cases.
-Then one must extract the principles, analogies and statements by various courts of what they consider important to determine how the next court is likely to rule on the facts of the present case.
+Then one must extract the principles, analogies, and statements by various courts of what they consider important to determine how the next court is likely to rule on the facts of the present case.
 More recent decisions, and decisions of higher courts or legislatures carry more weight than earlier cases and those of lower courts.
-Finally, one integrates all the lines drawn and reasons given, and determines "what the law is".
-Then, one applies that law to the facts.

-In practice, common law systems are considerably more complicated than the simplified system described above.
-The decisions of a court are binding only in a particular jurisdiction, and even within a given jurisdiction, some courts have more power than others.
-For example, in most jurisdictions, decisions by appellate courts are binding on lower courts in the same jurisdiction, and on future decisions of the same appellate court, but decisions of lower courts are only non-binding persuasive authority.
-Interactions between common law, constitutional law, statutory law and regulatory law also give rise to considerable complexity.

-Common law evolves to meet changing social needs and improved understanding
+Common law evolves

 Oliver Wendell Holmes Jr. cautioned that "the proper derivation of general principles in both common and constitutional law ... arise gradually, in the emergence of a consensus from a multitude of particularized prior decisions".
 Justice Cardozo noted the "common law does not work from pre-established truths of universal and inflexible validity to conclusions derived from them deductively", but "[i]ts method is inductive, and it draws its generalizations from particulars".

-The common law is more malleable than statutory law.
-First, common law courts are not absolutely bound by precedent, but can (when extraordinarily good reason is shown) reinterpret and revise the law, without legislative intervention, to adapt to new trends in political, legal and social philosophy.
-Second, the common law evolves through a series of gradual steps, that gradually works out all the details, so that over a decade or more, the law can change substantially but without a sharp break, thereby reducing disruptive effects.
-In contrast to common law incrementalism, the legislative process is very difficult to get started, as the work begins much earlier than just introducing a bill.
-Once the legislation is introduced, the process to getting it passed is long, involving the committee system, debate, the potential of conference committee, voting, and President approval.
+In contrast to common law incrementalism, the legislative process may be difficult to get started, as the work begins much earlier than just introducing a bill.
+Once the legislation is introduced, the process to getting it passed is long, involving a committee system, debate, a potential conference committee, voting, and approval by a head of state.
 Because of the involved process, many pieces must fall into place in order for it to be passed.